-Sylvia Walby OBE is Director of the Violence and Society Centre and Professor of Sociology at City, University of London, since March 2019.
-She is Chair of the REF Sociology Sub-Panel, Fellow of the Academy of Social Sciences, and holder of the Anneliese Maier Award from the Humboldt Foundation.
-Her research on violence and society, including both theory and measurement, which mainstreams a gender analysis, is relevant to policy with a vision of a future of zero violence.
-This contributes to rethinking the theory of society.
+Sylvia Walby OBE is Director of the Violence and Society Centre and Professor of Sociology.
+She directs the UKRI/MRC/PRP Consortium on ‘Violence, Health and Society’.
+She is Chair of the REF2021 Sociology Sub-Panel, Fellow of the Academy of Social Sciences, and holds the Anneliese Maier Award from the Humboldt Foundation.
+She is co-author of The Concept and Measurement of Violence against Women and Men (BUP, 2017).

-Sally McManus joined City, University of London in January 2020 as Senior Lecturer in Health.
-She specialises in quantitative research methods and the measurement of mental health and wellbeing.
-She is interested in population trends in health and health behaviours and the social determinants of mental health, including the role played by violence, abuse and socioeconomic adversity.
+Sally McManus is a Senior Lecturer in Health in the Violence and Society Centre.
+She is also affiliated with the National Centre for Social Research and has previously been funded by UKRI ESRC and NIHR.
+Her expertise in quantitative research methods and the measurement of mental health focuses on population trends and the social determinants of mental health, including the role played by violence and abuse.

-Riikka Kotanen is a lecturer in sociology in the Violence and Society Centre at the City, University of London, which she joined in March 2020.
-Riikka's multidisciplinary research interests are focused on the policy responses aimed at the regulation and control of gendered and generational violence in the private sphere and within families, and sexual violence.
+Riikka Kotanen is a Lecturer in Sociology in the Violence and Society Centre.
+She has previously been funded by the Academy of Finland and the Kone Foundation.
+Her expertise is in policy responses in regulation and control of gendered and generational violence in the private sphere and within families, and sexual violence.

-Hannah Manzur joined City, University of London as a Ph.D. student with the Violence and Society Centre in October 2020.
-Her research interests cover gendered violence, feminist policy making, and the impact of Brexit on gender equality.
-Her doctoral research explores the relationship between Gender, Violence and Brexit, focusing on the impact of Brexit on rates of and responses to violence against women and girls in the UK.
+Hannah Manzur is a PhD Candidate and Research Associate in the Violence and Society Centre.
+She has previously worked as a Gender Policy Advisor at the European Parliament.
+Her doctoral research explores the relationship between gender, violence and Brexit, focusing on the impact of Brexit on rates of and responses to violence against women and girls in the UK.